leolanavo/organity/README.md

-Uorg
+Organity
 =========

-Uorg is a website that centralizes everything you need to organize your personal and professional life, from calendars to card boards and much more.
+Organity is a website that centralizes everything you need to organize your personal and professional life, from calendars to card boards and much more.